madlambda/nash/docs/reference.md

 An example to check for the length of a list:

 ```
-echo "define one list with two elemnts"
+echo "define one list with two elements"
 args = (
     "one"
     "two"